AndreyKlyuka/weatherApp/README.md

 # Difficulties in development

 The hardest part was to create a transition to a mobile version, it took a lot of time trying to do this.
 The problem was not in creating a layout, but in using media queries due to little experience with them ( it was not so hard to create desktop part) and a small amount of time chosen as the deadline.
+Also, there is a problem with arrow which open and close faq text, they open at the second click and work properly after this.

 Anyway, i want to continue working on this project and complete all tasks, for improving my skills in creating responsive apps.